PankhudiB/learning-log/2021/8-29---how-db-store-data-on-disk.md

     now DB can will not need another I/O untill it reaches the last block -> 128th in our case (512/4) 12th block will store where is the next block or address to look at

+    u can write to same block multiple times

+SSD

+    they dont have sectors or track or anything
+    But they do have Blocks (whatever size) these blocks of memory have pages

+    For SSD it just stores -> block no and page no

+    this is much much faster than HDD -> bcox now its random access -> u r not spinning wheel

+    in ssd -> when u pull a block -> it pulls all pages

+    Write ->
+        read block and page no of row
+        even if you are modifying
+        SSD will write to a new page no matter what have "endurance" -> no of time u can keep writing to the sae block until it

+    Btrees with ssd
+    -> if u are adding new nodes -> ssd happy with it -> wbut when indexes are restructered -> while rebalancing itself -> this is update -> Worse for SSD -> Slows down

+    Facebook came up with their own DB engine (to aovid above problem) -> LSM trees -> this is an append only tree